Three Words I Never Thought I’d Say: “I Have Cancer”.

 I call Dad and tell him the news.
 He suggests coming with me to look after Casey.
 Plus if the weather turns to shit at least the three of us will be together.

 In a couple of hours, we drive through to the clinic.
-My usual doctor only works on Monday’s so I see a new lady called Anna-Marie.
+My usual doctor only works on Monday’s so I see a new lady called Sarah*.
 She’s lovely and asks me to take a seat.

 As I sit there, she starts to inform me that my smear test results have indicated an epithelial cell abnormality that’s consistent with adenocarcinoma in-situ.